Sukhoi Su-57: Further developments

 In 2004, Sukhoi anticipated that the Su-57 could become the basis for a family of combat aircraft for the Russian Aerospace Forces, similar to the Su-27 family.
 Under the program name Megapolis (Мегаполис), the company is developing a new variant, designated Su-57M, that augments the base Su-57 design with improved mission systems, reliability and maintenance enhancements, incorporation of electromechanical drives, and the new NPO Saturn izdeliye 30, or AL-51F-1 engines.
+As a backup, Saturn also has a program called Udlinitel (Удлинитель) to further improve the AL-41F-1.

 The formal contract was signed in 2018, although preliminary work had begun earlier.
 In 2020, flight test of the improved variant was planned to begin in 2022, with serial production in the mid-2020s.
 The second flying T-50 prototype was used to test the new izdeliye 30 engine starting in 2017; the third prototype was configured for teaming tests with the Okhotnik UCAV in 2018.
 Additionally, work is underway to make a variant of the aircraft that can operate on aircraft carriers.
+In July 2021, Russian state media announced that a two-seater variant of the Su-57 was under development, to be used for training pilots and for ensuring the control of the Sukhoi S-70 Okhotnik UCAV.
+Designated Su-57D, this variant can also carry a weapon systems officer (WSO) that can perform additional tasks for more complex missions and potentially perform command-and-control functions.
+It first flew on 19 May 2026.

 Sukhoi has also used technology from the Su-57 to produce a mockup of a more affordable lightweight single-engine aircraft, designated as the LTS (ЛТС, Лёгкий тактический самолёт).
 At the 2021 Moscow Air Show (MAKS-2021), Sukhoi revealed its LTS mockup, named Checkmate, which shares many systems with the Su-57, including radar, main weapons bay, vertical stabilizers, and wings.

 As of 2024, international sanctions on Russia's defence industries has made it far more difficult for Russia to source the Western avionics and micro-electronics that have been essential components of its advanced fighter and attack aircraft cockpits.

 The United Aircraft Corporation (UAC) reported that an upgraded Su-57 aircraft made its first flight on 21 October 2022.
-It is yet unclear whether this airframe represents a Su-57M, as the "second-stage engine" (alluding to the Izdeliye 30) was reportedly not mounted.
-The flight was carried out by Russian test-pilot Sergey Bogdan.
+It is yet unclear whether this airframe represents a Su-57M, as the "second-stage engine" (alluding to the AL-51F-1) was reportedly not mounted.
+The AL-51F-1 has had a sluggish testing pace and developmental difficulties.
+In 2025 at the Dubai Air Show, Rostec unveiled the izdeliye 177 engine, which combines components and technology from both the AL-41F-1 and AL-51F-1 and proposed as a potential alternative for the latter.
+This engine, likely the result of the Udlinitel project, first flew in December 2025.